Working to reduce BPA exposure from receipts

 BPA is an endocrine-disrupting chemical that mimics estrogen in the human body.
 Exposure to BPA has been associated with reproductive problems, enlarged prostate, reduced sperm count, obesity, and diabetes in mice, and the proliferation of human breast cancer cells (from MPCA 2008 legislative report Endocrine Disrupting Compounds .
 BPA is also being studied for potential effects on childhood neurological development, and is among the Minnesota Department of Health’s list of priority chemicals.

 Human exposure to BPA is widespread.
 It is found in the urine of the vast majority of newborns, children, adolescents, and adults.
-About 8 billion pounds of BPA are produced each year, making it one of the highest-volume chemicals in production.
+Globally, around 15 billion pounds of BPA will be produced in 2015, making it one of the highest-volume chemicals in production.
 Its presence in canned food linings and as an additive to bicarbonate plastics is well known.
 BPA is now banned from many children’s products both at the state and federal level.

 Though BPA's use in thermal receipt papers is less well known, awareness is increasing.
 Preliminary research suggests that those who handle receipts as part of their employment have higher levels of BPA in their bodies than other people.